patternfinder03/AlphaPawnwars/README.md

 ## Second decent results

-- Built upon White model above (10000 games)
+- Built upon White model above then 8000 selfplay games (10000 games)
-- Built upon White model above (10000 games)
+- Built upon White model above: then 8000 selfplay games (10000 games)

 The model seems to employ the Fox in the Chicken Coop strategy